khishh/MVVMAppTest/README.md

 # MVVMAppTest
-This is a test application for learning MVVM architecture for myself.
+This is a test application for learning MVVM architecture + Retrofit for myself.
-MVVM + Retrofit